codefellows-seattle-javascript-401n6/03-asynchronous-callbacks/README.md

 additional information in your README.md.

 ## Stretch Goals
-Write the reader function recursivly so that it will be able to support 0 or more paths.
+Write the reader function recursivly so that it will be able to support any number of files, not just three.